sth/ups/README.md

     ./configure --enable-dwarf --enable-elf --enable-longlong
     make

-Make sure you compile your programs without optimizations and with debugging information in "dwarf" format enabled:
+Make sure you compile your programs without optimizations, with debugging information in "dwarf" format enabled and not as a position independent executable:

-    gcc -gdwarf -o test test.c
+    gcc -gdwarf -no-pie -o test test.c
     ups/ups ./test

 ## More Info